Mission Statement

 Our Values

-At We the People, we stand for the enduring principles that made America strong — faith in God, devotion to family, respect for individual liberty, and unwavering loyalty to the U.S. Constitution.
+At We the People Club, we stand for the enduring principles that made America strong — faith in God, devotion to family, respect for individual liberty, and unwavering loyalty to the U.S. Constitution.
 These are not just political ideals; they are the moral and cultural foundations that preserve freedom and keep our Republic thriving.

 We believe the Constitution is not a living document to be reshaped by the times, but a timeless framework meant to restrain government and protect the rights of every citizen.
 Limited government, personal responsibility, and free enterprise are essential to a prosperous and self-reliant people.